radwaahmed20112000/Tourify-App/README.md

-1-Users can sign in and sign up.
+1. Users can sign in and sign up.
-2-Keep users signed in after closing the app.
+2. Keep users signed in after closing the app.
-3-Users can create posts and add their trip details.
+3. Users can create posts and add their trip details.
-4-Users can view others’ posts in the Feed Screen.
+4. Users can view others’ posts in the Feed Screen.
-5-Users can view their profile info.
+5. Users can view their profile info.
-6-Users can view their profile posts.
+6. Users can view their profile posts.
-7-Users can change profile photos.
+7. Users can change profile photos.
-8-Users can edit or delete posts.
+8. Users can edit or delete posts.
-9-Users can filter posts according to Filtering options.
+9. Users can filter posts according to Filtering options.
-10-Users can view each post and add comments or likes.
+10. Users can view each post and add comments or likes.
-11-Users receive push notifications.
+11. Users receive push notifications.
-12-Users can show their notifications.
+12. Users can show their notifications.
-13-Users can edit or delete comments.
+13. Users can edit or delete comments.
-14-Users can delete likes.
+14. Users can delete likes.

 ## Non-Functional Requirements